The ‘world’s loneliest elephant’ is finally cleared to find a new home

-On Friday, veterinarians with the animal aid group Four Paws International comforted Kaavan as they examined him and approved him for travel, likely to an elephant sanctuary in Cambodia.
+On Friday, veterinarians with the animal aid group Four Paws International comforted Kaavan as they examined him and approved him for travel, probably to an elephant sanctuary in Cambodia.

-“Following the checks, which confirmed Kaavan is strong enough, steps will now be taken to finalize his relocation,” Four Paws, based in Vienna, Austria, said in a statement Saturday.
+“Following the checks, which confirmed Kaavan is strong enough, steps will now be taken to finalize his relocation,” Four Paws, based in Vienna, said in a statement Saturday.

 Martin Bauer, a spokesman for Four Paws, told the Associated Press that no travel date was yet set.